rgravina/okubo/README.md

 words, and as they mark these attempts "right" or "wrong", Okubo will determine when they should be reviewed next.

-Okubo schedules items into boxes and uses this to dertime the next study time for an item, based on the [Leitner System](http://en.wikipedia.org/wiki/Leitner_system).
+Okubo schedules items into boxes and uses this to determine the next study time for an item, based on the [Leitner System](http://en.wikipedia.org/wiki/Leitner_system).
 In the future it may support other popular algorithms, such as the Supermemo 2 algorithm (SM2).

 Originally authored by Robert Gravina.